Edward Valpy: Family

 Valpy married Anne, daughter of Thomas Western of Great Abington, Cambridgeshire, and widow of Chaloner-Byng Baldock, vicar of Milton Abbey in Dorset.
 By her he had a son, the Rev. Edward John Western Valpy, who died in 1830.
+The English printer and publisher Abraham John Valpy and the New Zealand settler William Henry Valpy were Edward Valpy's nephews.